 For example, Walmart combines social monitoring to track a product’s reaction and sends personalized messages to targeted customers to encourage them to go to stores to retrieve a discount voucher, a gift, to participate to an event.

 Several studies support that Brick and Mortars who use digital technologies in their stores tend to outperform their peers.
 Indeed, gathering and analyzing well-selected data gives retailers a competitive advantage.

 The aggregation of data from the performance of physical stores, combined with the habits of online shoppers, can allow retailers to offer new services in stores.
 For example, Uniqlo has developed a click & collect service in several cities (London, Singapore).

 Another example, to encourage customers to visit stores, many sportswear companies such as Nike or Adidas regularly launch limited edition collections in a specific store.
 Customers are invited via a database (regular customers, raffles via social networks…..): being invited and going to the store is experienced as a privilege.

 As we have demonstrated, data strategies allow retailers to rethink the physical environment of their stores to offer more personalized experiences for their consumers.
 All data are homogenized and cross-referenced, to enable effective operational action to be taken.

 Also, employee performance and comfort is increased.
 Shop managers have access to the right figures and can be more confident in monitoring their sales objectives.
-Sales assistant can respond to customer requests effectively.
+Sales assistants can respond to customer requests effectively.

-In ensuring customer satisfaction and improve purchasing experience, your clients continue to go to your stores.
-You offer them an experience that pure player retailers cannot provide!
+By ensuring customer satisfaction and improving purchasing experience, your clients will continue to go to your stores.
+You are offering them an experience that pure player retailers cannot provide!